Fran Lebowitz: Impact of HIV/AIDS

-In the 1980s, many of her gay male friends died of HIV/AIDS.
-Lebowitz has discussed the impact of the "plague years" on American culture.
+In the 1980s and 1990s, many of Lebowitz's gay male artist friends, including Peter Hujar, Paul Thek and David Wojnarowicz, died of HIV/AIDS.
+She has discussed the impact that the epidemic in New York had on American culture.
 In particular, she has spoken about the cultural void that was left behind from losing a generation of talented artists and intellectuals.
-Many of these men not only produced art and intellectual culture, but they also were the passionate audiences that nurtured such culture.
+Many of these men not only produced art and intellectual culture, but were also the passionate audiences that nurtured such culture.
 As she explained in a 2016 interview:What is culture without gay people?
 This is America, what is the culture?
 Not just New York.
 AIDS completely changed American culture...
 And with AIDS, a whole generation of gay men died practically all at once, within a couple of years.
 And especially the ones that I knew.
 The first people who died of AIDS were artists.
 They were also the most interesting people...
 The knowing audience also died and no longer exists in a real way...
 There's a huge gap in what people know, and there's no context for it anymore.In 1987, Lebowitz published a piece in The New York Times titled "The Impact of AIDS on the Artistic Community".